Margarita Aguirre: Biography of Neruda

 In the early 1960s, José Bianco, director of the Genio y Figura collection of the publisher EUDEBA, asked Aguirre to write a biography of Pablo Neruda.
 Aguirre accepted, with some reluctance:

 She began an extensive investigation, interviewing the relatives and friends of Neruda, traveling to Temuco with him to unearth his childhood stories, and discovering the remarkable correspondence between Neruda and the Argentine writer Héctor Eandi (which she would compile and catalog eight years later).

-In 1964 she published the result of all this effort: Genio y figura de Pablo Neruda (Genius and Figure of Pablo Neruda) through EUDEBA.
+In 1964 she published the result of all this effort: Genio y figura de Pablo Neruda (Genius and character of Pablo Neruda) through EUDEBA.

 In 1972, Margarita Aguirre took charge of the Complete Works of Neruda, published that year by the Losada company of Buenos Aires, and also compiled and cataloged the correspondence of the Chilean author with the Argentine poet Héctor Eandi.

 In 1969, a few months after the death of her husband Rodolfo Aráoz, Margarita Aguirre lived in an apartment in Buenos Aires with the Argentine publisher Luis María Torres Agüero.
 After the death of her two children – first Susana, then Goyo – she went to live alone in Chile.

 In 1999 she received the Medal of Honor of the Pablo Neruda Foundation.

 Aguirre suffered from emphysema and spent the last years of her life in a nursing home on California Street in Santiago.